micahrobinsondesigns/Woocommerce-Tag-Chips/README.md

 ![Clearance-Item-Chip](https://user-images.githubusercontent.com/6086346/59132164-3c4f3880-8929-11e9-90fa-f76aa39a15f6.png)

-To add color to the chip or the text of the chip simply type in either the an HTML color name, or paste in a hex color code.
+To add color to the chip or the text of the chip simply type in either an HTML color name, or paste in a hex color code.
 The # at the beginning of the hex will be generated automatically depending on what you type in the form fields.